 One of the biggest perks of working in construction is that the job opportunities available are numerous.
 From carpentry to project management, to design and engineering, there’s virtually a job for everyone.

 With so many different types of jobs available, you can easily find something that fits your skills and interests.
-And while the complete list would be rather long, below are some of the most popular high-demand jobs you can find easily if you’re just considering a career in the construction industry:
+While the complete list would be rather long, below are some of the most popular high-demand jobs you can find easily if you’re just considering a career in the construction industry:

 Popular Jobs in Construction